emrf2b/CS4300AI_NN_Project/README.md

-## Comparing Predictive Techniques in AI Using PGA Golf Data: Linear Regression, Logistic Regression, and Multilayered Neural Network
+## Comparing Predictive Techniques in AI Using PGA Golf Data: Linear Regression and Feed-Forward Neural Networks
 ### Spring 2019 Artificial Intelligence Neural Network Semester Project - PGA Top-Tens

 This project attempts to predict proportion of top-ten placement at PGA tournaments using data of 195 professional golfer from the year 2017